 A Plan is Hatched

-I have planned the work in phases, where each phase (Φ) includes the planning for the next phase.
+Let’s do it in phases, where each phase (Φ) includes the planning for the next phase.
 I can do the first four phases by myself and will get as far into ΦV as I can before hollering for help.

-- ΦIII: interior re-assembly
+- ΦIII: re-assemble the interior